NASW 70th Anniversary Member Album

 I would like to verify and update my information and share a story.
 How can I do this?

-• If you have received a postcard or an email with a telephone number, you may call the number to speak with a dedicated representative for the 70th Anniversary Membership Album project.
-The representative will verify the information we have on file for you, make any updates where needed, and then ask you to share your story about your life as a social worker and your time with NASW.
-Your story will be recorded and shared with NASW at the conclusion of the project.
+• Last year, members received a postcard or an email with a telephone number, and many called the number to speak with a dedicated representative for the 70th Anniversary Membership Album project.
+The representative verified the information NASW has on file, made any updates where needed, and invited members to share a story about their life as a social worker and their time with NASW.
+Each story was recorded and will be shared with NASW at the conclusion of the project.

-• If you have received an email with an embedded link, you may go to the online site to review your information and submit a story.
+• Members who participated received an email with an embedded link to the online site to review their information and submit a story.

-• If you are living internationally or are unable to call the update line, please email customerservice@publishingconcepts.com.
-PCI will send you a personalized link for you to share your written story and photo.
+• If you are unable to call the update line, please email customerservice@publishingconcepts.com.

 Do I need to purchase the album to participate?

-PCI will offer you the option to purchase the album.
-If you choose to, you can reserve your copy when you talk with PCI.
-There is no obligation to purchase the album if you participate in the album.
+PCI offered the option to purchase the album during the initial call.
+Members who chose to, reserved their copy when they talked with PCI.
+There was no obligation to purchase the album to participate in the album project.

 How can I participate if I am deaf/hard of hearing?